5mehulhelp5/CustomLinkProduct/docs/API-DOCUMENTATION.md

 ## Mutation API

-The module provides three mutations for updating different types of product links:
+The module provides four mutations for updating different types of product links:

 1. `updateSimilarLinkProducts` - Update similar products links
 2. `updateRepairLinkProducts` - Update repair parts products links
 3. `updateFunctionalLinkProducts` - Update functional equivalent products links
+4. `updateAllLinkProducts` - Update all three types of product links in a single request

-All mutations follow the same pattern and accept the same input format.
+The first three mutations follow the same pattern and accept the same input format.
+The fourth mutation (`updateAllLinkProducts`) uses a different input format that allows specifying links for all three types in a single request.

 ## Input Format

+### Individual Link Type Updates

-All mutations use the same input format:
+The first three mutations (`updateSimilarLinkProducts`, `updateRepairLinkProducts`, `updateFunctionalLinkProducts`) use the same input format:

 ```graphql
 input UpdateProductLinksInput {